-I always check the weather forecast, tide times and moon phases to plan and prepare before EVERY shoot.
+I always check the weather forecast, tide times and moon phases to plan and prepare before EVERY winter photography shoot.

-Bonus Tip: It’s always advisable to let someone know where you are going and which route you’re planning to take.
-If you get injured or caught in a storm its good to have someone who knows where you are.
+Winter Photography Bonus Tip: It’s always advisable to let someone know where you are going and which route you’re planning to take.
+If you get injured or caught in a storm it’s good to have someone who knows where you are.

 2. Keep Warm, Keep Well

 It’s obvious, but also important; wrap up warm.
 Wear lots of thin layers – clothes made from cotton, wool or fleecy fibres are particularly good and help to maintain body heat.
 Believe me, numb fingers and toes won’t help your concentration!

 Keep warm and you’re guaranteed a much more enjoyable experience while shooting winter images.
 Plus, you won’t miss that all important decisive moment simply because you were too busy wiping a runny nose!